awlondon/d9l294il0oqy-dqr3/docs/ROADMAP.md

-# Co.work.PLAY Café Roadmap & Status Board
+# Co.work.PLAY Cafe Roadmap & Status Board

 Use this as the quick orientation map for what exists, what is in motion, and what needs to be filled in next.
 Status tags: `[READY]`, `[IN PROGRESS]`, `[DRAFT]`, `[TODO]`.

 ## History
-- **2025-11-10** – Co.work.PLAY Café concept conceived on a video call between Alex London and Savannah Strasner, using an AI assistant to sketch a Phoenix flagship and flagship-plus-franchise model.
+- **2025-11-10** – Co.work.PLAY Cafe concept conceived on a video call between Alexander Warren London and Savannah Strasner, using an AI assistant to sketch a Phoenix flagship and flagship-plus-franchise model.
 - **2025-11-20+** – Detailed business plan and financial modeling begin.
-- **2025-11-22+** – Name “Co.work.PLAY Café” adopted; brand and logo exploration starts.
+- **2025-11-22+** – Name “Co.work.PLAY Cafe” adopted; brand and logo exploration starts.

 ## Brand
 - [READY] [Brand one-pager](01_concept_and_brand/brand_one_pager.md)